katriendg/azureiot-ws/workshop/part1.md

 ### End result
 1. After ingesting telemetry you should be able to dive into the telemetry data using your Time Series Insights account.
-1. Open your Time Series account and review.
+1. Open your Time Series account and review ingested data, browse and filter to dive into telemetry details.

 ### Other parts in this lab